chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_ha.rst

    In some instances, after the upgrade processes is complete, it may be required to stop |keepalived| on the back end secondary machine, then restart |keepalived| on the back end primary machine, and then restart |keepalived| on the back end secondary machine.

 #.
-Upgrade each front end machine with the following commands:
+Upgrade all front end machines with the following commands:

    .. code-block:: bash

       $ private-chef-ctl upgrade

-   and then followed by:
+#.
+Run the following command on all front end and back end machines:

    .. code-block:: bash